david-a-parry/columnSelector/README.md

     ./columnSelector.pl input.tsv column1 [column2 column3 ... columnN] [options]

 ##Options

     -d,--delimiter STRING
         Column delimiter to use.
-Default = tab ('\t').
+Default = tab ('\\t').

     -c,--comment STRING
         Comment character - i.e. skip lines beginning like this.
 Default = '#'.
         Set to '' to disable.

     -n,--no_header
         Do not print header with output.

     -q,--quotes STRING
         Character to interpret as a quote mark, wherein text enclosed by this character will not be split.
         Defaults to '"'

     -i,--ignore_case
         Ignore case of column names.

+    -g,--get_col_nums
+        Do not output columns but instead print a list of specified columns and their respective order in the header.

     -r,--replace_delimiter STRING
         Use this delimiter in output instead of input delimiter.

     -h,--help
         Show this message and exit

 ##Examples